sotonfencing/sotonfencing.github.io/about.md

 About the Club
 --------------

-We cater for all ability levels, from novices to those competing at the highest levels.
+<span itemprop="name">Southampton University Fencing Club</span> caters for all ability levels, from novices to those competing at the highest levels.
 We run several training sessions aimed at different skill groups, and we have a qualified coach to ensure that everyone gets the most from the sessions.

 Our members compete in various competitions all around the country, ranging from the student-run [Warwick Novices](http://warwickfencing.com/national-novices/) and [LIUF](http://uclufencing.co.uk/liuf/) tournaments to opens and the [BUCS](http://bucs.org.uk/) championships.